 The Science of Twitching Horses

-My goal for this article is not to create controversy but to outline the reasons for using twitch (or not) and what types of twitches are appropriate.
+My goal for this article is not to create controversy but to outline the reasons for using a twitch (or not) and what types of twitches are appropriate.
 Twitching horses is not abuse when done correctly with a horse nose twitch.
 Sometimes, they will keep a horse safer for the short term.
-But – there are limitations to the effectiveness of the twitch and how long it lasts.
+However, there are limitations to the effectiveness of the twitch and how long it lasts.
+And yes, there’s science about this!

 - A twitch is a mechanical way of subduing your equine buddy.
 There are nose twitch techniques, ear twitch techniques, and even the skin of the neck twitch technique.
 Nose twitching is the most common and easy to do.

-- The nose twitch is usually a section of rope, about 10 inches long or so, looped and tied to a long pole.
+- The nose twitch is usually a section of rope, approximately 10 inches long, looped and tied to a long pole.
 The rope should be wide-ish and soft, and a traditional lead rope is usually too thick.

 - First, place your hand through the loop, then hold the upper lip.
 Slide the loop over your hand and onto the lip, then tighten.

 - Some folks use a more cursory twitch, a loop of baling twine, and a double-ended snap.
-The twine is twisted around the horse’s upper lip.
-The twine is thin and may take a bit of skin off, too.
+The twine twists around the horse’s upper lip.
+The twine is thin and may remove skin, too.
 I would only use this in extreme emergencies when nothing else is around, and restraint is the safest way to help.

 - With this type of twitch, there is NO WAY to safely remove the twitch if attached to the halter and the horse “comes to” and panics.
-If you must, in an extreme emergency, use this type of twitch, puh-leeze do not attach the snap to the halter or metal ring that is connected to your horse.
+If you must use this type of twitch in an extreme emergency, please do not attach the snap to the halter or metal ring connected to your horse.
+You won’t be able to undo it if your horse panics.

 - You can also use a twitch that is part nutcracker and part very smooth pincher thing.
 (See option in the shopping section, down below.)